gavro081/izberi_izboren/tools/README.md

 ### Scripts

-- `fill_db.py` - connects to the database, creates tables, and populates them.
 - `subjects_by_program.py` - reads data from mandatory.json, and writes the relevant information to data/subjects_by_program.json.
 - `subject_details.py` - aggregates data from multiple JSON files, and writes the combined information in `data/subject_details.json`.